 They want to be from founding to not quite public, but maybe series B or C workspace.

-Paul: For those of you who have forgotten, Hudson runs an incredible service called IPO Speculator.
+Paul: For those of you who have forgotten, I run an incredible service called IPO Speculator.
 We have begun this service because we believe there is a wave of companies that are going to come IPO in 2019 and beyond.
 They will slowly and surely replace many of the companies of the old.

-If you haven’t checked into Hudson’s service, I believe it’s going to be an unbelievable service.
+If you haven’t checked into that service, I believe it’s going to be an unbelievable service.
 We’ve got a number of incredible companies in there, so check into it.

 Going off of some of what Amber said, if I was to put a headline on this update it would be “Secret Boom Continues.”
 You would never know it.
 I read an enormous amount.
 You can go to the websites — New York Times, Wall Street Journal, Washington Post, whatever — you would never know that we are in the longest economic period of growth in our country’s history.

 We have never seen a period like this and you would just never know it.
 We have the perfect conditions.
 We have job growth, we have just the right amount of GDP growth — somewhere between 2-3% which varies a little.
 There’s virtually no inflation.
 You have moderate wage growth.
 There’s low interest rates.